Henry Wilbur Bentley: Personal life

 Bentley married Mary M. Dickerman, daughter of A. B. Dickerman, of Trumansburg, New York, on June 24, 1862.
 They had a daughter, Eleanor M. He was a 32nd degree Mason.
 He was a member of the Presbyterian Church in Boonville and became an elder of the search in 1888.

+Death and burial

 Bentley died of heart disease on January 27, 1907, in Boonville.
 He was buried in Boonville Cemetery.